williamdlees/vdjbase_docker/README.md

 # Run VDJbase within docker

 This configuration uses  Docker Compose to orchestrate two containers: one running vdjbase, and the other running nginx.
-The vdjbase container is built on two layers.
+The vdjbase container is built in two layers.
 The first, `vdjbase_base`, has all the Python and R libraries, including `vdjbaseviz`.
 It is slow to build, because many of the R libraries are built from source.
 The second container, `vdjbase`, pulls the current source from bitbucket.
 It is quick to build, making it easy to pull down updates by rebuilding the container.
 It is also possible, during development for example, to log in to the vdjbase container and make modifications there, but these will not be persisted when the container is